 This guide will cover all the aspects that you need for planning your ideal St. John’s elopement, including legalities, best locations, how to get here, park fees, and of course, the best sights, restaurants, attractions and accommodations to make the most of your trip.

-If you are interested in hiring me to photograph your St. John’s Elopement, you can use set up a time to chat with me.
+If you are interested in hiring me to photograph your St. John’s Elopement, you can use this link to send me an email.
 I would love to walk through the process with you.

 1. How to Legally Marry in Newfoundland and Labrador

 Getting married in Newfoundland and Labrador is a pretty easy three-step process.
-You get your license, you have a ceremony (during which you fill out the license), then you mail it and have it certified.
+You get your license, you have a ceremony (during which you fill out the license), then your officiant mails it in and you file it with Vital Statistics once they’ve received it.

 - Apply for a Marriage License:

 You must apply for a license in person with a marriage license issuer.
 Ideally, you want to give yourself at least 4 days before your desired wedding date so that the issuer has time to get the license to your officiant.
 The license costs $100.
 You can find a list of marriage license issuers here.
-I personally love working with Susan Perry.
+You can also walk in anytime at the local DMV if you don’t mind a short wait.

 - Have a Ceremony:

 You must find and book a marriage commissioner, or find a religious representative to perform your ceremony.
 The commissioner is a different person than the licensee.
-You can also plan a classic City Hall wedding in downtown St. John’s!
 The fees for ceremonies vary from person to person, and you should let your commissioner know of your plans when you book them to make sure they are okay to go on an adventure!
 You can find a list of marriage commissioners here.
-My partner Ren Holmberg is a queer + feminist marriage commissioner who performs non-traditional ceremonies.
-You can find and book them at You May Now NL.
+Ren Holmberg is a queer + feminist marriage commissioner who performs non-traditional ceremonies, and she loves going on adventures.
+You can find and book her at You May Now NL.

 You will need two legal witnesses to your wedding ceremony.
 You can opt to bring some friends with you, whether they travel with you or you make pals at the local pub.
 I am also more than happy to be one of your witnesses, and Ren and I can bring along a third person to be your second witness.
 I have been ‘Maid of Honor’ for many an elopement!